We have clients who take the opportunity to shoot quick client testimonials on their smartphones or compact cameras, and send them to us for editing.

 5. SHAKE, TWITCH, BUMP, TILT & WOBBLE

-For a start, turn the Screen Grid or Guidelines setting to On and use the resulting grid on your phone screen to keep the horizon level.
+Turn the Screen Grid or Guidelines on and use them to keep the horizon level.

-Next, no tripod?
-St Vitus Dance will absolutely destroy even the most brilliant testimonial.
-So put the phone on something solid.
-Put it on a pile of books (remember those) and tilt it until it’s pointing at the subject.
+If you don’t have a tripod, find an alternative way to hold the phone steady.
+Put it on a pile of books (remember those?) and tilt it until it’s pointing at the subject.
 Then hold it in position while you shoot.
 Or hold the side of the phone against something vertical – a wall or door frame.

 The important thing is to get the camera into the right position and hold it dead still.
 And the world is full of things that will help: